Cruachan Power Station: Turbine hall

 After passing through the turbines, the water enters a surge chamber designed to balance fluctuations in the level of water before entering the tailrace tunnel to Loch Awe, which is 7 m in diameter and 935 m long.

 Reservoir

 The Cruachan Reservoir is 396 m above Loch Awe, and is contained by a dam 316 m long.
 The reservoir has a catchment area of 23 km2, and is capable of holding 7 GWh of energy.
-Environmental restrictions meant that the dam had to have a "clean" structure, so the operational equipment is located within the dam wall itself.
+Environmental restrictions meant that the dam had to have a "clean" appearance, so the operational equipment is housed within the dam wall.

 The penstocks are a pair of tunnels, 260 m long and inclined at 56° from the horizontal with a 5.3 m diameter, which then bifurcate into four steel lined 190 m long, 2.5 m diameter shafts.
 The penstocks underwent a major inspection and refurbishment in 2003.

 Tourist attraction

 The power station was listed by the conservation organisation DoCoMoMo as one of the sixty key monuments of post-war Scottish architecture.
 In November 2012, the power station received the Institution of Mechanical Engineers' Engineering Heritage Award.